Penn Carey Law - Logo

 Summer Public Interest Internship Funding Opportunities

 At Penn Carey Law, there are no financial barriers to taking unpaid summer internships in the public sector or pursuing public interest work anywhere in the U.S. or abroad.
-Funding for such work is guaranteed, and each summer approximately 200 students take advantage of this opportunity.
+Funding for such work is guaranteed, and each summer many students take advantage of this opportunity.

 Postgraduate Fellowships